govau/service-manual/content/content-strategy/audit-content/analyse-evaluate/content-evaluation-checklist/section.md

 ---
 layout: text/textblock
 ---
-Work with nominated content owners or subject experts to review content for its accuracy, currency and any specialist meaning, policy intent and legal requirements.
+Work with nominated content owners and/or subject experts to review your content for currency and accuracy.
+This should include checking any technical terms, policy intent and legal requirements.

 ### [2]Questions to ask

-  * To remove: is the content located elsewhere on your site or another agency’s site?
+  * Is this content located elsewhere on your site or on another agency’s site?
+If so, consider removing it.
-  * To edit: is this content the main source of information?
-If it’s a duplication of content on your site or another agency’s site, remove it.
+  * Is this content the main source of information?
+If so, does it need to be updated?
   * What content is missing?
   * Are the links working and relevant?
-  * Are you publishing content or documents that are on a third party owner’s website?
-You should link to them rather than duplicate on your site.
+  * Are you publishing content or documents that are owned by a third party and on their website?
+If so, you should link to that site rather than duplicate the content on your site.